-Apparently whopping 38% of the overall users on Facebook alone are the minors (under 13) according to minor monitor.
+Apparently whopping 38% of the overall users on Facebook alone are minors (under 13) according to minor monitor.
 Since Facebook allows just anyone with a valid email address to make an account on the site, the minors don’t have any problem in making one.
-You will be surprised to know that among every 1000 kids on Facebook about 40 are 6 year olds or even younger!
+You will be surprised to know that among every 1000 kids on Facebook about 40 are 6-year-olds or even younger!

 When Facebook is no good for kids, are there any sites where they can make healthy networks?